Northern Pines Sled Dog Race

 Parking:

 It’s always at a premium, and we reserve a lot of space specifically for dog trucks, our veterinarian team, race officials and sponsors.
-We do have a bus shuttle service.
-When you arrive at the main area, plan on walking along the outside hub of the action.
+We do have a bus shuttle service from the visitor parking lot to the upper event area.
+Another option when you arrive at the visitor parking area, is to walk along the outside tree line to the upper event area (see map link below).

 Why do the dogs look so different?